-Triana’s dad is Norwegian, and mother is Spanish.
+Triana’s dad is Norwegian, and the mother is Spanish.
 She was born and raised in fairy Oslo’s fjords, growing up with three ’native tongues’: her mother spoke Spanish and father spoke Norwegian, and when they were all together the central communication was in English.

 Definitely, the music and rhythms have been a huge inspiration and influence all through her life, says Triana.
-Since her childhood, her favorite activity was about singing and dancing, and she would preferably like to have an audience along the favorite acts.
+Since her childhood, her favorite activity was about singing and dancing, and she would preferably like to have an audience along with the favorite acts.

 TRIANA: – THE ALMIGHTY WILLPOWER!
 I really wanted to work on creating shows and performances.
-I had already decided about MY WAY even before I started at school.
+I had already decided on MY WAY even before I started at school.
 I had a great desire to dance, to sing, to be on camera and on stage.
 It was my childhood dream.
 As I grew up, I also started taking an interest in photography.
 I’ve been incredibly lucky to be able to do what I genuinely love all along.

 ” FOR SURE: there’s a LOT of hard work behind my success, but it doesn’t feel like hard work when I get to do what I love every single day!
 I am grateful indeed that I have had the opportunities that I’ve had and the chance to keep living the dream.
 I feel truly blessed.”